Green Kid is a new and unusual comic that teaches us more about Cyrene™ and how it is produced.

 The project will help optimising resource efficiency (and therefore support the EU Circular Economy action plan) by applying a “zero waste” strategy thanks to an optimised production process and valorasing CyreneTM production residues (bio-char) by converting them into activated carbons.

 Since the project launch in October 2020, the ReSolute project has progressed well, with significant work undertaken to ensure plant costs are kept within updated estimates.
 While the preparatory work for ReSolute’s plant has started, the project has received support from all levels of the French government.
 For example, the project’s coordinator Circa has been awarded a €8.2 million grant by the “France Relance” Programme for the development of the ReSolute plant.
-ReSolute’s partners are pleased to share key outcomes of the first 18 months of work:

-Plant construction in progress
+• Plant construction in progress

-Progress on an agreement with the energy producer GazelEnergie
+• Progress on an agreement with the energy producer GazelEnergie

-French Minister for Industry visited the ReSolute plant
+• French Minister for Industry visited the ReSolute plant

 ReSolute’s partner Circa Group AS has been awarded a grant of 8.2 million euro by the French Government to construct the ReSolute plant.
 This grant is part of the “France Relance” programme, which is a 100 billion euro initiative to restore the French economy based on ecology, competitiveness and cohesion (more information about the programme here, in French).

 Tony Duncan, CEO of Circa Group AS, said, “We are continually impressed by France’s commitment to building a more sustainable, more self-sufficient, low-carbon economy.
-This latest Relance grant is recognition of our progress and vision and provides another layer of support for ReSolute, which Circa has received both directly and indirectly from regional and national organisations, and our community of stakeholders.”
+This latest Relance grant is recognition of our progress and vision and provides another layer of support for ReSolute, which Circa has received both directly and indirectly from regional and national organisations, and our community of stakeholders.

 The ReSolute plant will be the first of its kind industrial plant to produce the solvent CyreneTM, a non-toxic solvent produced from renewable waste cellulosic biomass, which is a high performing alternative to NMD, DMF and DMAc.
 The plant will be sited in the French region “Grand-Est”.